cessda/cessda.cvs.two/README.md

 ### Prerequisites

-These are a list of dependencies that are required to build and run CVManager
+These are a list of dependencies that are required to build and run the CESSDA Vocabulary Service

 - Java to run the application
 - Maven to build the application